Antti Pohja

 Antti Heikki Pohja (born 11 January 1977) is a Finnish former professional football player.
 His position was forward and midfielder.
 Pohja won the Finnish championship playing for Tampere United in 2001 and he was the top scorer of Veikkausliiga in 2004 when he scored 16 goals.
 Besides playing in Finland, he has represented Swedish club Hammarby IF in Allsvenskan and Liechtensteiner club FC Vaduz in Swiss Challenge League.

-On 9 September 2010 he announced that he will retire from the game after the 2010 season.
+On 9 September 2010 he announced that he would retire from the game after the 2010 season.

 He has won 23 international caps for Finland national football team, scoring three goals.

 After his playing career, Pohja has worked as a football pundit for Yle.